 Plzen, Czech Republic

-Belgium is famous for its beer internationally not without a good reason.
-And Brussels is a great place to try it out for yourselves.
-Cantillon and the Brewer’s House breweries do fantastic taste tours and you can even visit a museum dedicated to beer.
-Here you will find an endless variety of beers to try as Belgians don’t shy away from experimenting with their beverages.
+Belgium is world-famous for its beer.
+Brussels is the perfect place to try it out for yourself.
+Cantillon and the Brewer’s House breweries do fantastic taste tours, where you can even visit a museum dedicated to the brown bottles.
+Here, you’ll find an endless variety of beers to try, as Belgians don’t shy away from experimenting with their beverages.

 Munich – Germany

-Some of the country’s best breweries are based there which means that locals and visitors can enjoy a great craft beer any time they like.
-Austin beer craftsmen care a lot about the food and beer pairing.
+Some of the country’s best breweries are based in this beer city in the USA, which means that locals and visitors can enjoy a cold one any time they like.
+Austin beer craftsmen care a lot about the food and beverage pairing.
 You can see this reflected in the new establishments such as The Brewer’s Table, which pairs Texas pastries with local beers.

 A fan of music?
 Austin is also called the Live Music Capital of the World.
 With multiple live venues, you can enjoy your lager while listening to the next Beyoncé.